Sèmèvo Orisha Oké

 Hyppolite Aklamavo (1976 – 5 January 2025), better known by his stage name Sèmèvo Orisha Oké, was a Beninese singer.

 Life and career

 Born in 1976, one of Aklamavo's most notable concerts was held in Godomey.

+Death

 Oké died in Cotonou on 5 January 2025, at the age of 48.
 The circumstances surrounding his death remain uncertain.
 Minister of Tourism, Culture and the Arts Jean-Michel Abimbola paid tribute to him following his death.